 I secured the shelf with a wood screw.

-Initially I wasn’t going to put a shelf, but now that I added it, I needed to do a quick coat of flat beluga.
-Because the pine board is new, I used the flat paint out of the can instead of mixing up the chalky paint.
+Initially I wasn’t going to add a shelf.
+But now that I added it, I needed to do a quick coat of flat beluga.
+Because the pine board is new,it was not necessary to use the chalky paint primer.
 I love using these cheap chip brushes because they clean up so quick and easy.
 The older they get the better they work.

 I used some whitewash mixture (polished pearl watered down) with a chip brush to do a dry brush technique on the headboard and shelf.
 Then it was ready for some chalkboard paint.